Ruduen/SotMLazyFanComix/README.md

 This was originally branched from the Handlabra Sample Project, but primarily contains new creations and implementations.
 If you want to make new items, that will be a better starting point - this is meant to be a reference for anybody who wishes to use this work as a basis for further derivation, or would like to help address any issues once this is posted.

 The mod currently includes:
+- 10 Completely Custom Heroes
- - 7 Heroes (6 Completely Custom, 1 Aeon's End Inspired)
+- 1 Aeon's End Inspired Hero
+- 1 Hero made for a community challenge
- - 1-2 Variants for each Official Hero
+- 1+ Variants for most Official Heroes
+- 1+ Variants for a handful of Mod Heroes
+- 1 Variant for an Official Villain
+- 1 Completely Custom Team Villain (Since Why Not?)
+- 1 Completely Custom Environment
+- Other things that don't fit well into a tidy list

 These changes are now testable!
 For the most up-to-date version of this, refer to the steam workshop at https://steamcommunity.com/sharedfiles/filedetails/?id=2436856735 .
 The releases are only kept for historical purposes, and will not be kept up to date at this time.